codologyorg/.github/README.md

+#Codology

-# By techies, for techies.
+By techies, for techies.
 Free, high-quality computer science courses inspiring the next generation.